Elhameed/ALU-SE-Learning_Hub/CONTRIBUTING.md

-# Contributing to ALU Software Engineering Resources - Sept2022
+# Contributing to ALU Software Engineering Learning Hub

 Thank you for your interest in contributing to the ALU Software Engineering Resources repository for September 2022!
 We welcome contributions from all members of the ALU community who are interested in helping to improve this resource.